BenchLabs/bench-technology-handbook/technology-principles.md

 *Context:*

 Our mastery of technology gives us the opportunity to make an impact at scale.
 We can ship elegant code that is easily maintainable and scales with ease.
 We can ship interfaces that are incredibly delightful to use.
 None of it matters unless real people use it and it makes a difference to the quality of their lives.
-I'll go further: it only matters if _large amounts_ of real people use it and it makes a difference in the quality of their lives.
 We must keep this in mind in all of our work: it's not about us; it's about the impact we have on the world.

 *Supporting Principles:*
 - We measure the value we create by how much it improves the lives of our customers.